What's color got to do with it? Face recognition in grayscale: Literature Review

-The role of color in face perception by humans has been studied in Psychology.
+\textbf{Impact of color on human ability in face perception. } The role of color in face perception by humans has been studied in Psychology.
 Early work by Bruce et al. \cite{bruce_1998_oup} and Kemp et al. \cite{kemp_1996_perception} largely dismissed the impact of color on face recognition.
 However, more recent work by Sinha et al. \cite{ sinha_2006_IEEE,sinha_2002_perecption} demonstrated the influence of color on human ability in face detection and recognition.
 Brosseau et al. \cite{brosseau_2020_viscog} reported that color-blind individuals performed significantly poorer on face recognition tasks, underscoring the importance of color.
 Researchers have also explored the effects of both face and background color on the perception of facial expressions \cite{minami_2018_fip}.
 Bindemann et al. \cite{bindemann_2009_cogsci} examined face detection performance in the absence of color and found that performance declines when color information is removed from faces, regardless of whether the surrounding scene context is rendered in color.